• Skip to primary navigation

 • Next, add urad dal to the same pan and dry roast it over low-medium heat until fragrant.
 Remove the urad dal from the pan as soon as it starts to change color slightly.
 Transfer it to the plate with the chana/putana and let them cool completely.

 • To make chakli bhajni, you can either have the bhajani ingredients ground at a mill or grind them yourself in a mixer.
-Don't fill the jar more than a quarter (¼th) full with the ingredients.
-Just make sure not to overfill the mixer.
-Grind the ingredients into a fine powder and sift the flour to get rid of any coarse particles.
-Then, do the same with the rest of the roasted ingredients.
+To grind it at home in a mixer, don't fill the mixer jar more than a quarter (¼th) full with the ingredients.
+Grind the ingredients into a fine powder and sift the ground flour to get rid of any coarse particles.
+Then, do the same with the rest of the roasted bhajani ingredients.

 • Sift the rice flour and combine it with the other ingredients.
-Chakli bhajni/flour is ready.
-Store the chakli flour in an airtight container for up to 3 months.
+Bhajani flour is ready.
+Store the bhajani flour in an airtight container for up to 3 months.

 Make the Dough